dsanson/Pandoc.tmbundle/README.markdown

 The bundle provides several commands that use pandoc as a kind of pretty printer for markdown: pushing markdown through pandoc allows for each conversion between inline and reference links, for example, and soft or hard-wrapped lines.

+## Converting to PDF ##

+The commands to convert to PDF do so via ConTeXt, as described on the [Pandoc examples](http://johnmacfarlane.net/pandoc/examples.html) page.
+Edit them if you prefer to convert to PDF via LaTeX.

+## Converting to ODT ##

+The command that converts documents to ODT also automatically opens the generated document.
+On a newer Mac, this should be fine.
+On an older Mac, this can take a *long* time.
+If you are using this on an older Mac, you might want to delete the line that says:

+    open "$targetname"

 ## Drag and Drop Conversions ##

 Open a new document in TextMate, set the language to Pandoc, drag a file onto it, and we'll do our best to convert it to Pandoc Markdown.